Archoleat/archoleat-repo-template/README.md

 ## Template for NPM Package

-If you are creating a plugin for **npm** then you can use the [`npm`](https://github.com/Conqueror-Site-Builder/conqueror-repo-template/tree/npm) branch.
+If you are creating a plugin for **npm** then you can use this branch.

-Everything you need is already configured in it.
+Everything you need is already configured here.

 ## Markdown